oroinc/documentation/user/glossary.rst

       An open-source CRM with built in marketing automation tools for a commerce business.

    Customer
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent people or businesses you have sold or are selling goods and/or services to using the storefront.
+Customers represent businesses, companies or divisions who buy products using the storefront.

    Customer User
       Customer users are actual people who act on behalf of companies (i.e. customers) and have a limited set of permissions which depend on their role and function in the customer organization.